Life imprisonment in the United States: Parole and nonviolent offenses

 Under the federal criminal code, however, with respect to offenses committed after December 1, 1987, parole has been abolished for all sentences handed down by the federal system, including life sentences.
 A life sentence from a federal court will therefore result in imprisonment for the life of the defendant unless a pardon or reprieve is granted by the President, if, upon appeal, the conviction is quashed, or compassionate release is granted.

 In several states, such as Colorado and Florida, life sentences are usually without the possibility of parole, with the exception for minors.
+With exceptions for minors, the other states that do not permit parole for sentences of life imprisonment under any circumstances (except in rare circumstances such as communication by the Governor) include Illinois, Iowa, Louisiana, Maine, Pennsylvania, South Dakota, Nebraska, Wyoming and Arkansas.
+North Carolina largely abolished discretionary parole for crimes committed on or after October 1, 1994, under the Structured Sentencing Act.
+For most modern life sentences, it functions like the other "never-allows-parole-for-life sentences" states.
+South Carolina abolished parole for most serious crimes committed on or after January 1, 1996.
+While "life with parole" exists for older cases, most modern life sentences in South Carolina are served without any possibility of parole as well and Washington State also abolished discretionary parole in 1984 and the majority of life sentences imposed there in modern times is also without eligibility for parole.

 Over 3,200 people nationwide are serving life terms without a chance of parole for nonviolent offenses.
 Of those prisoners, 80 percent are behind bars for drug-related convictions: 65 percent are African-American, 18 percent are Latino, and 16 percent are white.
 The ACLU has called the statistics proof of "extreme racial disparities."
 Some of the crimes that led to life sentences include stealing gas from a truck and shoplifting but only for those with a pattern of habitual criminal offenses.
 A large number of those imprisoned for life had no prior criminal history but were given the sentence because of the aggravated nature of their crimes.